martjanvds/ASCOM.iOptron_iEQ45_8406HC.Telescope/README.md

 - MoveAxis at 0.25, 0,5 guiderates and 1 - 1200x sidereal AxisRates for RA and Dec Axis.
 - PulseGuide Setting the GuideRate has to be done via the handcontroller.

+I have not yet made a setup for installing the driver.

 LICENSE:
 This driver is free to use and modify, both for personal or commercial usage.
 Any improvements are welcome via a pull request.